Rankin (photographer): Television

 Rankin took part in 2008's television reality show Britain's Missing Top Model.
 The show followed eight young women with disabilities who competed for a modelling contract; photo shoot with Rankin, and Marie Claire magazine cover picture.

 In 2011, Rankin was the photography teacher in Jamie's Dream School on Channel 4.
 He then presented the BBC Four documentary America in Pictures – The Story of Life Magazine.

-He travelled to South Africa for 2012's BBC documentary South Africa in Pictures.
+He travelled to South Africa for the 2012 BBC documentary South Africa in Pictures.

-BBC Four broadcast his 2014 documentary Seven Photographs That Changed Fashion in which he created tributes to images by Cecil Beaton, Erwin Blumenfeld, Richard Avedon, Helmut Newton, Herb Ritts, David Bailey and Guy Bourdin.
+BBC Four broadcast his 2014 documentary Seven Photographs That Changed FashionI, in which he created tributes to images by Cecil Beaton, Erwin Blumenfeld, Richard Avedon, Helmut Newton, Herb Ritts, David Bailey and Guy Bourdin.
 Rankin interviewed some of the original photographers, models and assistants, and used contemporary models.

 Rankin is a regular photographer and guest judge on Germany's Next Topmodel.

 He hosted the 2021 Great British Photography Challenge on BBC4.